-About the a-IPC Exam
+About the a-IPCTM Exam

-The a-IPC (Associate – Infection Prevention and Control) entry-level certification examination is a measure of basic infection prevention competency.
+The a-IPC (Associate – Infection Prevention and Control) entry-level certification examination is a measure of basic infection prevention knowledge.
 It is intended for the novice IP and for those interested in pursuing careers in infection prevention and control.
-It is also intended for those who do not meet the eligibility requirements for the CIC®.
-The a-IPC is offered five to seven days a week at testing centers throughout the United States, Canada, and international sites around the world.
+The a-IPCTM is an objective, multiple-choice examination consisting of 100 questions.
+85 of these questions are used in computing the score.

 There are no eligibility requirements necessary to apply for the a-IPCTM.
 The a-IPCTM is offered five to seven days a week at testing centers throughout the United States, Canada, and international sites around the world.
 Candidates may also utilize a remote proctoring option at no additional cost or approval process.

 For the CBIC a-IPCTM Examination, there is one reported pass/fail decision score.
 A candidate needs a total test scaled score of at least 700 to pass the a-IPCTM Examination.
 Scaled scores are determined by converting the number of questions answered correctly to a scaled score that ranges from 300 to 900.
 Scaled scores provide a uniform frame of reference, based on the standard adopted by CBIC of the amount of knowledge necessary to pass, without regard to the specific examination form or version taken.

 Passing candidates will receive a Pass message.
 No numerical scaled score is reported to passing candidates.
 A Pass message indicates that the candidate has mastered the required knowledge for this examination.
 Failing candidates will receive a scaled score between 300 and 699.
 A numerical score indicates that the candidate has failed this examination.

 Please note that a scaled score is neither the number of questions answered correctly, nor the percentage of questions answered correctly.

 Sample Score Report-Pass

 Sample Score Report-Fail